 How your personal data will be stored

 Information collected during the study will be stored securely with names and addresses of participants removed and held separately.
 Names and contact details will be kept for the purpose of interviewing participants in future waves of this study or linking the survey data with administrative data, as long as appropriate consents were given by the research participants.
-All personal data will be securely destroyed at the end of the study (on or before 20th October 2020) and anonymised data will be archived with the UK Data Service (https://www.ukdataservice.ac.uk/).
+All personal data will be securely destroyed at the end of the study (on or before 31st December 2031) and anonymised data will be archived with the UK Data Service (https://www.ukdataservice.ac.uk/) or with the Office for National Statistics Secure Research Service (SRS).

 Withdrawing from the survey

-You may withdraw from taking part in the study at any time, in which case no further information will be collected from you and your contact details will be destroyed.
-Where possible, we will also remove any identifying information which has not yet been anonymised.
+You may withdraw from taking part in the study at any time, in which case no further information will be collected from you.
+Where possible, we will also remove from our records any identifying information which has not yet been anonymised.

 Your data protection rights